nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 This is how we do our [DevOps](https://ay2122s2-cs2103-w16-4.github.io/tp/DevOps.html).

-<div markdown="span" class="alert alert-primary">:bulb: **Tip:**
+<div markdown="span" class="alert alert-primary">:bulb: **Note:**
-**Note:** We decided to follow the procedure that AddressBook Level 3 (ABL3) implements as we have identified that their process suits our needs (a CLI based application that can keep information of people).
+We decided to follow the procedure that AddressBook Level 3 (ABL3) implements as we have identified that their process suits our needs (a CLI based application that can keep information of people).
 </div>

 # Appendix: Glossary